-In the dark ages of computing before mobile devices became popular, floppy drives used to be the mainstream external storage device.
-For you guys who have not seen a floppy disk before, it is basically a “magnetic paper” wrapped in a piece of plastic…
+In the dark ages of computing, floppy drives used to be the mainstream external storage device.
+For you guys who have never seen a floppy disk before, it is basically a piece of “magnetic paper” wrapped in plastic.

 1) FLOPPY DRIVES

-Popular in the 1980s and early 1990s.
-Floppy drives are pretty much an industry standard, and it comes in 3 different flavors – The very ancient 8″ floppy drive, the ancient 5.25″ floppy drive, and less ancient 3.25″ floppy drive.
-Of course, these are relics of the past now and kept by some collectors as a part of a museum display.
+Popular in the 1980s and early 1990s, floppy drives were pretty much the industry standard.
+It comes in 3 different standard sizes – The 8″ floppy drive, the 5.25″ floppy drive, and the 3.25″ floppy drive.
+But of course, these are relics of the past now and kept by some collectors as a part of a museum display.

 2) BERNOULLI DRIVE

-Popular in the 1980s, the Bernoulli Drive (or otherwise known as the Bernoulli Box) is invented Iomega, and the “god-level” storage device in the cyber ancient times.
-Each one of these Bernoulli disks can easily hold up to 10 times or more of the amount of data than a standard floppy disk.
+Popular in the 1980s, the Bernoulli Drive (otherwise also known as the Bernoulli Box) is invented by Iomega.
+It is the “god-level” storage device in cyber ancient times, with each Bernoulli disk holding up to 10 times or more than a standard floppy disk.